 Can anyone join ETS?

-Any student attending one of eight service schools and who is a U.S. citizen or permanent resident, who is a first generation college student, or low income student, and who has the desire to go to college can apply to ETS.
+Any student attending one of eight service schools, who is a first generation college student, is low income student, shows need for the program services, and desires to go to college can apply to ETS.

 What does first generation college student mean?

-First generation college student means that the parent(s) of the student does not hold a 4 year college degree.
+First generation college student means that the parent(s) of the student does not hold a 4-year college degree.
+If the parent has an associates degree, student will qualify for the program.

 Who qualifies as low income?

-A low income student is determined based on the parent's TAXABLE INCOME not the GROSS INCOME (this may be confusing and students/ parents often think they don't qualify when in fact they do) and the family size or # of dependents (this includes parents and children).
+A low-income student is determined based on the parent's TAXABLE INCOME not the GROSS INCOME (this may be confusing and students/parents often think they do not qualify when in fact they do) and the family size or # of dependents (this includes parents and children) as per the Department of Education.
+The ETS application has the Taxable Table displayed on the front page.
+Parents needs to refer

 Do I have to be both low income and first generation to apply?

-No, a student can qualify for ETS by being one of the two or both.
-If you are unsure if you qualify please call (760-355-6109) for more information.
+No, a student can qualify for ETS by being one of the two or both, if there is room depending on annual student count at the high schools.
+Some schools do close recruitment if annual recruitment is completed.
+Focus is placed on recruiting low-income and first-generation students first, then we consider other students.
+If you are unsure if you qualify, please call 760-355-6109 for more information.

 How will ETS help me with college?

 ETS will help you from the beginning stages of planning for college, including A-G requirements, AP course informational sessions, financial aid information sessions, SAT/ACT Prep, college campus tours and more.
-By the student's senior year, he/she will be familiarized with the college application process, FAFSA application process, college entrance tests, etc. Students will receive hands-on assistance for college forms and applications to include FAFSA and scholarship applications.
-Students are also encouraged to attend our annual one day fieldtrips to various universities so that they can get a feel for college life on campus.
+By the student's senior year, students will become familiarized with the college application process, FAFSA application process, college entrance tests, etc. Students will receive hands-on assistance for college forms and applications to include FAFSA and scholarship applications.
+Students are also encouraged to attend our annual one-day fieldtrips to various universities so that they can get a feel for college life on campus.

 How long do I have to stay involved with ETS?

 We would like to see all ETS participants stay and participate with the program until graduation.
-All seniors will be encouraged to attend our summer Bridge Program where participants will be provided with a plethora of college information for incoming college freshmen.
+All seniors will be encouraged to attend our summer Bridge Program where participants are provided with a plethora of college information for incoming college freshmen.